Comment on page

 $ sudo apt install python3-dev python3-pip libssl-dev build-essential python3-venv

 Or you may need to specify your

-You can optionally create a virtual environment if you don't want to install all of masonite's dependencies on your systems Python.
+Although this step is technically optional, it is highly recommended.
+You can create a virtual environment if you don't want to install all of masonite's dependencies on your systems Python.
 If you use virtual environments then create your virtual environment by running:

 or if you are on Windows: